 American trumpet player and vocalist Pete Tanton is joined by a slimmed down Riviera Quartet.
 Their original compositions draw from a palette inspired by Joao Gilberto, Sergio Mendes, Lalo Schiffrin, Neil Hefti, Jim Hall, Kenny Burrell, Charles Mingus and Chet Baker.
 What a party!

 👉🏽 ALTER EGO

 Since their debut performance in 2008, Alter Ego have entertained audiences at many North East jazz venues and festivals.
-The group draw much of their material from the rich catalogue of original compositions created by the likes of Art Blakey’s Jazz Messengers, Hank Mobley, and Miles Davis.
+Over their 14 year existence, they have gradually moved away from the standard jazz repertoire originally performed by the likes of Miles Davis, Art Blakey and Hank Mobley, and have introduced new, original material, of a more contemporary style.
 The result is a stylistically varied programme including Up-tempo Swing, Hard Bop, Funk and Latin Jazz.

 🎟 £17 – Saturday all-day ticket [click]

 🎟 £40 – Festival pass for all NJF events (Thu, Fri, Sat & Sun) [click]

 Graham Hardy (Tp), Ben Lawrence (Pn) , John Pope (Bs), Rob Walker (Dr)

 Graham, in his quartet, pay tribute to the music of Miles Davis.

 Born in Durham and raised on a heady musical diet of Nina Simone, Billie Holiday and Aretha Franklin, Jo Harrop cut her teeth as a session singer, working with a host of iconic artists including Neil Diamond, Rod Stewart and Gloria Gaynor.